The power of green hydrogen

 Prepared for change with the complete value chain of H2 and synthetic fuels

 The production of hydrogen is the crucial first step in the value chain.
-H-TEC SYSTEMS, a German electrolysis-specialist, has been perfecting its technology for more than 20 years; MAN Energy Solutions recently acquired 99% of the company’s shares.
-H-TEC SYSTEMS offers PEM (Proton Exchange Membrane) electrolysers in the 225 kW to 1 MW range.
+Quest One (formely H-TEC SYSTEMS), a German electrolysis-specialist, has been perfecting its technology for more than 20 years; MAN Energy Solutions recently acquired 99% of the company’s shares.
+Quest One offers PEM (Proton Exchange Membrane) electrolysers in the 225 kW to 1 MW range.

 Together with MAN Energy Solutions, the company is now promoting the development of PEM electrolysers in the multi-megawatt range, which will also enable the use of the most pioneering electrolysers on an industrial scale.